Scopeuk/LinuxForKlipperUsers/readme.md

 # Foreword
 First and foremost, this is a work in progress and is incomplete, pull requests and feedback welcome

-This document aims to help a new user understand the commands they are likely to encounter in setup guides or similar, it necessarily skips over some element detail and nuance in favour of clarity.
+This document aims to help a new user understand the commands they are likely to encounter in setup guides or similar, it necessarily skips over some elements of detail and nuance in favour of clarity.
+The intention of this document is not to replace existing guides to instalation or update of klipper, that subject has been covered extensively and well elsewhere.
+Instead this document aims to let someone unfamiliar with linux understand what the commands guides are giving them to run do.
 This is not intended to be a be all and end all guide to any of these commands.
 As part of the short cuts taken guidance around system commands and application installation will focus on tools used by debian and it's derivatives (ubunutu, raspberry pi os etc) as these are the most commonly used distributions for new users.